fonstok/jfMagnify/README.md

 * center: Centers the magnified area in the magnifed zone.
 The alternate is top, left.
 The default is true.
 * scale: Scale can be changed.
 The default is 2x.
-* containment: Cefines the magnify glass's containment area.
+* containment: Defines the magnify glass's containment area.
 The default is set to be its direct parent.
 * magnifyGlass : Defines the class of the magnify element.
 The default is '.magnify_glass'.
 * magnifiedElement: Added class name to the cloned or magnified version of the element that has been magnified.
-The dafault name is '.magnified_element'.
+The dafault is '.magnified_element'.
 * magnifiedZone: Area where you want the magnified element to live.
-The default are is set to '.magnify_glass'.
+The default is set to '.magnify_glass'.
 * elementToMagnify: Identifies the element you want to magnify.
-The default class name is '.element_to_magnify'.
+The default is '.element_to_magnify'.

 ## Options as Arguments
-Oprions can be passed as arguments through the init function as an object.
+Options can be passed as arguments through the init function.
 ```js
 $(".magnify").jfMagnify({
 	center: true,